Virginia Tech® home

 Training for principal investigators, co-principal investigators, graduate assistants, and other project personnel is required when the research project becomes restricted due to acceptance of publication, access and dissemination controls, or if a defense article is involved in the research.
 The research project may become subject to U.S. export regulations or trade sanctions depending on the contractual terms of the award or funding contract.

-Training is available for personnel who are engaging in export controlled restricted research projects, such as International Traffic in Arms Regulations or Export Administration Regulations, that require a Technology Control Plan.
+Training for personnel who are engaging in export controlled (ITAR, EAR) restricted research projects that require a Technology Control Plan.
 This training is targeted at project specific requirements for safeguarding export controlled research and the security protocols that must be followed.

 Environmental Health and Safety actively promotes a positive, responsible, integrated safety culture at all levels of the university community, advocates providing a safe and healthy living, learning, and working environment for all, and assists departments with complying with regulations and mandates.
 This university office is responsible for ensuring that all university employees receive the required training under federal and state regulations and other non-regulatory agency guidelines.